 Describe the path you took to arrive in your current role.

 I began in 2007 as an accounts receivable representative for a real estate company in Indianapolis that handles office and industrial space.
 From there I transitioned into a lease administration role at another company.
 After a while I was looking to grow my career and take on more responsibility, so I took a job with Ascension Health that provided me with broader responsibilities, and I assisted them with the PeopleSoft lease administration software implementation project.
 When I was ready for my next challenge, I saw an opening at Medxcel for this position in real estate property management.
 I love being challenged and am always looking to learn and grow.
 I don’t like to feel stagnant.
-This position made me feel really excited and so far I’ve enjoyed it.
+This position made me feel really excited and I was recently promoted to my current position.

 What is the best part of your job?

 Even though I’ve been doing this position remotely for the past year, the people I work with make this job fun.
 I love meeting new people and working on teams and the people I work with from our client, Medxcel and our landlords and tenants are all awesome.
 I live in Indianapolis and my region is in Wisconsin.
 Due to COVID protocols this past year I have yet to set foot in any of the properties I manage.
 I’m excited to get up there soon and meet all these great people face-to-face and walk through my properties in person.

 Which of Medxcel’s Core Values do you feel is most important to you and your role?